charleskorn/golang-in-kotlin/README.md

 Run the Kotlin/Native app with `./gradlew runNativeApp`.

-Run the Kotlin/JVM app with `./gradlew runJvm`.
+Run the Kotlin/JVM app with `./gradlew runJvmApp`.

 ## Caveats